Fludarabine (Fludara ®)

 Fludarabine may cause blurry vision or eye pain.
 Always tell your doctor or nurse if you have eye pain or notice any change in your vision.
 Your eyes may also become more sensitive to light.

 Changes in the way the heart works

-Rarely fludaribine can affect the way the heart works.
+Rarely fludarabine can affect the way the heart works.

 Effects on the lungs

 Treatment can cause changes to the lungs.
-Always tell your doctor if you develop wheezing, a cough, fever or feel breathless.
+Always tell your doctor if you develop wheezing, a cough, or a fever or if you feel breathless.
 You should also let them know if any existing breathing problems get worse.
 If necessary, they can arrange for you to have tests to check your lungs.